 Dmitri Pushkin was a member of the elite Soviet Rocket Red Brigade, Russia’s premier defensive air patrol.
 When the news of the Nazi invasion of England and parts of Europe broke out, Dmitri was chosen to go to the United States to coordinate a defense.
 It was only a matter of time before the Germans would attempt another invasion of the Motherland.

 Paco Herrera was visiting relatives in Spain when the Nazi wave hit.
 Although now only a mail-plane pilot, he had been a resistance fighter during the days of the war.
-Now another war was here, and Paco knew it was time to fight.
+As war had returned, Paco knew it was time to fight.
 He escaped to America with his cousins.

 Elsa Hendrickson was the only daughter of the famed Hans Hendrickson, a member of the elite Blackhawk squadron who had died fighting the Nazis in the last war.
 Now twenty-two years old, she was raised to be the best of the best.
 Her piloting skills were without equal in her homeland of Holland.
 And it was Holland she was worried about now, because while visiting friends in the U.S., it had been invaded once again by the Nazis in a quick, decisive invasion that had left everyone wondering exactly how they had done it.